What is the difference between concluding and deleting a course?

 Canvas recently introduced a new page design called the New Canvas User Interface (UI).
 Depending on your Canvas view, your page design may vary from the images shown in this lesson.
 However, the functionality and location of the components remain the same.

-A concluded course is a course that ends by either the SIS information or assigned term dates and becomes a read-only archive of the course for both students and instructors.
+A concluded course is a course that ends by either the SIS information or assigned term, course, or section dates and becomes a read-only archive of the course for both students and instructors.

 A deleted course is a course that is manually removed, usually by an instructor.
 It will not appear in enrollments or past courses and is not accessible to anyone at your institution.